-- Parish Council will periodically monitor the impact of this Plan and its policies to be monitored.
+- 9.1 There is no statutory requirement for the impact of this Plan and its policies to be monitored.
 Ide Parish Council will periodically monitor the impact of policies on change in the Parish by considering the policies' effectiveness in the planning application decision-making process.
 The Parish Council will do this by referring to this Plan when reviewing planning applications.
 The Parish Clerk will keep a record of applications, any applicable policies, and comments from the Parish Council together with the eventual outcome of the application. - 9.2 A full or partial review of this Plan may be triggered by changes to legislation, changes to national or district-wide planning policies, or significant planning issues being raised by the local community which cannot be dealt with effectively by a combination of national, district and/or existing neighbourhood plan policies.